-This increases productivity and security, as no one has access to workflows and workflow runs which they do not need to see.
+This increases productivity and security, as no one has access to Workflows or Workflow runs that they do not need to see.

 To create a new folder, click the “+ New” button in the top right corner of your library and select “Folder“.